00-Evan/00-Evan.github.io/_pages/home.md

   width: 512px

 feature_row:
-  - image_path: /assets/images/2019/2019-07-18/header.png
+  - image_path: /assets/images/2019/2019-09-17/header.png
-    alt: "Shattered Pixel Dungeon v0.7.4!"
+    alt: "Coming Soon to Shattered: New Foes!"
     title: "Latest Blog Post"
-    excerpt: "0.7.4 is focused around improving allies and ally-generating items.
-There are 2 new ally-creating wands, improvements to ally AI, and improvements to various other items."
+    excerpt: "0.7.5 is the first in a series of two updates that are aimed at improving and expanding the enemies within the dungeon.
+In 0.7.5, I’m expanding the early stages of the game by focusing on the sewers and prison."
-    url: "/blog/shattered-pixel-dungeon-v074.html"
+    url: "/blog/coming-soon-to-shattered-new-foes.html"
     btn_label: "Read More"
     btn_class: "btn--primary"
   - image_path: /assets/images/SHPD-header.png